ThomasVroom/Fianco/README.md

 - Experiments and plots are recommended.
 - Mention failed experiments (bitboards, etc.)

+- pass zobrist hash down as a parameter in negamax to skip having to recompute every call?
+- clear killer moves after every turn? might reduce the number of legality checks
+- check killer moves of previous depth?
+- PVS
 - null move (?)
  - not in root
  - not after capture